Reasonable adjustments

 My supporting evidence is over two years old.
 Will I need to get more up to date evidence?
 If so, will Kaplan pay?

 Your request for reasonable adjustment(s) will be reviewed by a member of our reasonable adjustments team.
-In complex cases we may ask your permission for us to contact your specialist consultant or GP or the person who has assessed your requirements for reasonable adjustments.
 We will keep the information provided to us confidential and as required by the General Data Protection Regulations 2016 and the Data Protection Act 2018.

 Where a request relates to SQE1 and the written assessments of SQE2 we will share details of the adjustment agreed as necessary and appropriate with Pearson VUE so that arrangements can be made at the test centre.
 Where the request relates to SQE2 oral assessments we may share the information with the assessors, markers and such members of the operations team as is necessary and appropriate to make sure your reasonable adjustment is put in place.

-You can withdraw your request at any time.
-We will try to accommodate changes.
-However this will always depend on the nature of the change and the timing of the request.
+You can withdraw your request at any time or make a new application for reasonable adjustments.
+We will try to accommodate changes where possible.
+However this will always depend on the nature of the change and the timing of the application.
 It may be that changes to the original adjustment cannot be made in time for the booked assessment but can be accommodated for a later sitting.

 You will be able to track the status of your request through your SQE account (or otherwise as agreed).
 While we are reviewing your request, you will be able to see via your account that it is under consideration or, if you cannot use your online account, then you may contact us for an update.